-The Global Wind Energy Council estimated total wind generation capacity worldwide at 237,669 megawatts in 2011, and forecast it to climb to 493,330 megawatts by the end of 2016.
-However, it remains to be seen whether financing can be found for that much expansion.
-As of September 2012, U.S. wind capacity was 51,630 megawatts, more than 12 times higher than it was in 2000.
+The Global Wind Energy Council estimated total wind generation capacity worldwide at 318,137 megawatts in 2013, and forecast it to climb to 536,130 in 2017.
+As of September 2014, U.S. wind capacity was 62,300 megawatts, more than 13 times higher than it was in 2000.

 It should be noted that the use of renewable sources does not always mean clean power generation.
 For example, burning wood or trash for energy under the wrong conditions can create significant pollution.
 Also, the clearing of land, such as rain forests, for planting of biomass to be used in ethanol or biodiesel refining can be highly destructive to the environment while creating huge quantities of carbon emissions.
 In addition, many types of renewable energy production require vast quantities of water.

 In the U.S., emphasis on alternative energy and conservation has a varied history.
 The 1973 oil trade embargo staged by Persian Gulf producers greatly limited the supply of petroleum on the market and created an instant interest in energy conservation.
 Thermostats were turned to more efficient levels, solar water heating systems sprouted on the rooftops of American homes (including a system that was used for a few years at the White House) and tax credits were launched by various government agencies to encourage investment in more efficient systems that would utilize less oil, gasoline and electricity.
 Meanwhile, American motorists crawled through lengthy lines at filling stations trying to top off their tanks during the horrid days of gasoline rationing.